-The draft thirteen findings and CCC's responses are as follows.
+The draft fourteen findings and CCC's responses are as follows.

-1. How many persons are available to bid:
+1. How many persons are available to bid?

-This project is somewhat technical in nature, but not specialized.
+This project is somewhat technical in nature, but not overly specialized.
 Considering the Portland Metro market, it could be assumed that 5-10 firms would bid on this project.
-This delivery method appeals to more construction firms who are qualified to complete this type of project construction.
+This delivery method appeals to more construction firms who are qualified to complex automotive type improvements.